Aleksandr Solzhenitsyn: Criticism of the West

 Once in the United States, Solzhenitsyn sharply criticized the West.

 Solzhenitsyn criticized the Allies for not opening a new front against Nazi Germany in the west earlier in World War II.
 This resulted in Soviet domination and control of the nations of Eastern Europe.
-Solzhenitsyn claimed the Western democracies apparently cared little about how many died in the East, as long as they could end the war quickly and painlessly for themselves in the West.
+Solzhenitsyn said the Western democracies apparently cared little about how many died in the East, as long as they could end the war quickly and painlessly for themselves in the West.